ivucica/rules_libsdl12/README.md

 This is done in a separate branch to avoid ballooning the size of the code branch.

-Initial commit does not contain any actual libraries.
+Initial commit contains a mixture of bookworm and bullseye libraries, and some source packages are missing.
+See <fetch-log.html>.